openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 If the  Issuer value contains a path component, any terminating "/" MUST be removed before inserting "/.well-known/ssf-configuration" between the host component and the path component.
-The Receiver would make the following request to the Issuer "https://tr.example.com/issuer1" to obtain its Configuration information, since the Issuer contains a path component:
+The Receiver would make the following request to the Issuer "https://tr.example.com/issuer1" to obtain its Transmitter Configuration Metadata, since the Issuer contains a path component:

 ~~~ http
 GET /.well-known/ssf-configuration/issuer1 HTTP/1.1